hashicorp/terraform-website/content/source/docs/enterprise/private/admin/resources.html.md

 ### Deleting Workspaces

-A workspace can be administratively deleted, using the **Delete this Workspace** button at the bottom of its details page, if it should not have been created, or is presenting issues to the application.
+A workspace can be administratively deleted, using the **Delete this Workspace** button at the bottom of its details page, if it should not have been created, or is presenting issues for the application.

 ### Force-Canceling Runs

 A run can be administratively force-canceled if it becomes stuck or is presenting issues to the application.
-Runs can be force-canceled from the run list.
-The run details page primarily offers the option to impersonate an organization owner for additional details.
+Runs can be force-canceled from the run list or the run details page.
+The run details page also offers the option to impersonate an organization owner for additional details on the run.

-We recommend impersonating a user prior to force-canceling a run, to ensure that graceful cancellation was attempted, and that the run is no longer progressing.
+We recommend impersonating a user (if necessary) to view run details prior to force-canceling a run, to ensure that graceful cancellation was attempted, and that the run is no longer progressing.

 ### Migration of Workspace History from Legacy Environments

-- link to user docs about migration.
-- can view progress, but there's nothing to really do.
+The Migrations section, accessed by clicking **Migrations** on the left, shows the progress of migrating history from legacy Terraform Enterprise environments to Terraform Enterprise workspaces.
+While all workspaces are listed in this area, history migration is only relevant for those workspaces created by [setting up migration from older environments](../../upgrade/index.html).

+During the initial setup, current data is migrated, and history data is migrated in the background, with the progress being visible in this admin area.
+This process is intended to have minimal impact on the running system, so if a large number of workspaces have been migrated, it may take some time before they're all complete.

+If history migration initially fails, the migration will be retried periodically.
+If you see a migration that continually errors, [contact HashiCorp Support](../faq.html#support-for-private-terraform-enterprise).

-- in a future version, legacy data will be destroyed; read your release notes, and if you still need legacy data, wait to upgrade to that version until migration is complete.
+A future version of Terraform Enterprise will remove Legacy environment data and code completely.
+Be sure to review release notes and wait to upgrade to that version until migration of desired data is complete.

 ## Managing Terraform Versions